 There are plenty of advantages to a competition win or even a shortlisting – not least the boost to your confidence – but most competitions don’t have large payouts.
 (Those which do will attract a lot more entrants, making your chances of winning increasingly slim.)
 For instance, a first prize might be £100 or £150 for a 1,500 word short story – not bad, but no better per word than a magazine article.
 You might find that you write 10 or 20 stories before you win anything.

 So, don’t look at competitions as an income stream.
-Enter them, by all means, but see them as an opportunity for practice plus the potential of something impressive to put on your writing CV.
+Enter them, by all means, but see them as an opportunity for practice plus the potential of something impressive to put on your writing CV or resume.
 If you do win any prizes, use them for writing-related goodies – how-to books, new stationary, workshops, or even a writing holiday.